Hnevank

 Hnevank (Հնեվանք; meaning "Old Monastery") is a 7th-12th century Armenian Apostolic Church monastery, located near the village of Kurtan in the Lori Province of Armenia.
 The monastery is situated on a hill within a gorge, near where the Dzoraget and Gargar rivers join.

-The monastery was entirely rebuilt by lord Smbat of the House of Orbelian, a branch of the Liparitids who were expelled to Armenia in the late 12th century from Georgia.
+The monastery was entirely rebuilt by lord Smbat of the House of Orbelian, a branch of the Liparitids who were expelled from Georgia and into Armenia in the late 12th century.
 Liparitids were themselves a branch of the Mamikonians.
 Smbat was the ancestor of the Armenian princes of Syunik.
 A Georgian inscription around the drum attests his name.

 The monastery has a gavit and various service buildings scattered around the site.

 The government of Armenia has recently begun renovating the monastery.
 The collapsed dome of the main church has been restored entirely.